wpmetabox/docsv2/docs/tutorials/add-javascript-actions-button-field.md

 * [Meta Box](https://metabox.io): to have a framework to create custom fields;
 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): to provide a UI on the back end to easily create custom fields to save the product information and the buttons.

-## Step 1: Create custom fields
+## 1. Creating custom fields

 ### For the product information

 First, create some extra custom fields to input data.
-You can dig into the details on how to add custom fields [here](https://docs.metabox.io//tutorials/create-custom-fields/).
+You can dig into the details on how to add custom fields [here](https://docs.metabox.io/tutorials/create-custom-fields/).

 Go to **Meta Box > Custom Fields > Add New**.
 I’ve just created a field group with 3 fields: Wholesale price, Retail price, and Discount.